 The role of states

 States also have an important role to play in communicating related state and federal laws.
-For example, New York State has published a section on its website titled Information Regarding Recent Immigration-Related Actions, available in more than two dozen languages, as well as guidance related to the enrollment of undocumented and unaccompanied youth.
+For example, New York State features resources on civil rights for immigrant and newcomer students on its state website.

 California has published multiple documents clarifying existing rules and also has gone beyond what previously existed to create new policies, guidelines, and models for districts to use as they determine their policies at the local level.